What Happens If You Wax A Newly Painted Car

 4. Use a second cloth or applicator pad to buff off the wax using firm, back-and-forth strokes.

-See also How To Buff Wax Car
+See also How Long To Leave Car Wax On

 Clean Up Tips